chocmake/MGSV-Custom-Texture-Path-Hex-Replacer/README.md

 # MGSV Custom Texture Path Hex Replacer

-Simplifies custom FTEX texture path hex replacement in FMDL files for Metal Gear Solid V: The Phantom Pain, the manual process of which originally outlined on BobDoleOwndU's [wiki page](http://bobdoleowndu.github.io/mgsv/documentation/customtexturenames.html).
+Simplifies custom FTEX texture path hex replacement in FMDL/FV2 files for Metal Gear Solid V: The Phantom Pain, the manual process of which originally outlined on BobDoleOwndU's [wiki page](http://bobdoleowndu.github.io/mgsv/documentation/customtexturenames.html).

 For an overview of features to this technique, an installation guide, and general usage in more detail see [the wiki](https://github.com/chocmake/MGSV-Custom-Texture-Path-Hex-Replacer/wiki).
 For a thorough tutorial using this technique and batch script click the graphic below.